foxglove/docs/docs/13-webhooks/2-get-started.md

 To start using webhooks, you will need:

-- An application that exposes an HTTP(S) endpoint on the public internet.
-If your application runs inside a VPN, you can use a webhook proxy or HTTP proxy to forward notifications to your internal application.
+- An application that exposes an HTTPS endpoint on the public internet.
+If your application runs inside a VPN, you can use a webhook proxy or HTTPS proxy to forward notifications to your internal application.
 - Admin access to a Foxglove organization on a Enterprise plan.

 ### Create a new webhook